Everything You Need To Know About Filing Bankruptcy After Divorce

 Chapter 7 bankruptcy is also known as liquidation bankruptcy.
 This is because the bank requires the filer to liquidate and sell off certain assets to pay off their debts.
 In return for selling off property, unsecured debts like medical debts and credit card debts are forgiven.

 Not everyone qualifies for Chapter 7 bankruptcy.
-Individuals with sufficient income to develop a reorganization plan under Chapter 13 are required to take that option.
+Individuals with sufficient income to develop a reorganization plan under Chapter 13 are required to take that option most often with the assistance of a bankruptcy attorney.

 Chapter 13 Bankruptcy